UES Fireball and Comet Class

 History![]()

-USS Fireball and the Comet-class cruiser USS Meteor (NCC-201) are now on display at the Starfleet Museum.
+UES Fireball and the Comet-class light cruiser UES Meteor (CLM-103) have been restored to their wartime service appearances and are on display at the Starfleet Museum.

 Standard displacement: 39,441 t